laercioigorps/appliance-service-backend/README.md

-# django-heroku-docker-boilerplate
+# Django-Heroku-Docker-boilerplate

 <!-- ABOUT THE PROJECT -->
-Easily deploy django apps on heroku or run locally with docker-compose up.
+Easily deploy django REST apps on heroku or run locally with docker-compose up.

 <!-- GETTING STARTED -->